amarucci/img/README.md

 Requires Tkinter and PILLOW to run
 TODO:
-	1. Make the background transparent
+	1. Make the background transparent(not possible with tkinter, requires different gui manager)
-	2. Make the thumbnails move so you can see all images as you scroll through the directory